DigitalNTT-Soul/cse210-07/README.md

-# Jumper
+# Greed

 "There are old skydivers and bold skydivers, but there are no old, bold skydivers." - Jeff Wuorio

 ---

-Jumper is a game in which the player seeks to solve a puzzle by guessing the letters of a secret word one at a time.
-Guess the correct letters of the secret word before all of the lines of the parachute are cut!
+Greed is a game in which the player seeks to gather as many falling gems as possible.
+The game continues as long as the player wants more!

 ## Getting Started